rayhanrashed/umich-sociocomp.github.io/projects.md

 <div class="projects-container">
   <h1>Lab Project Openings</h1>
   <p>Every quarter we have a few opportunities to join ongoing research projects.
-If you are an undergraduate or master's student at Stanford, please look through the projects below and directly reach out to the PhD student contact listed.</p>
+If you are an undergraduate or master's student at UMich, please look through the projects below and directly reach out to the PhD student contact listed.</p>

   <iframe class="airtable-embed" src="https://airtable.com/embed/appLMX0SkZPXrixRY/shrydVPBrX3XzAGxC?viewControls=on" frameborder="0" onmousewheel="" width="100%" height="533" style="background: transparent; border: 1px solid #ccc;"></iframe>
   <!--